Car-Free Holidays in Inverness and Loch Ness

 So, here’s our guide to Loch Ness and Inverness public transport and tours.

 Arriving to Loch Ness and Inverness By Public Transport

 Ditching the car and letting the bus or train take the strain is not only becoming a very popular way to explore but means you can relax on your journey to your holiday as well as whilst you are on it.

 With direct trains from London available with LNER and Scotrail services connecting Inverness to all the major Scottish cities and the towns between, train travel is on the rise and it is one of the most environmentally-friendly ways to travel.

-How about starting your Highland adventure with an overnight experience on the Caledonian Sleeper.
+How about starting your Highand adventure with an over night experience on the Caledonian Sleeper.
 Setting off from London in the evening, you will snooze away the miles whilst the train takes you up through England to arrive fresh and ready for adventure!

 You can fly direct into Inverness from all over the UK and beyond, Inverness airport has flight services with Easyjet, KLM, British Airways, Logan Air and more.
 Once you have flown in getting one of the most stunning views you can of the area by air there are plenty of options to get you to your accommodation in Inverness and beyond.
 The airport is serviced by buses and taxis.

 The secret to using public transport in the Highlands is to be prepared!
 Buses don’t tend to come along every few minutes like in the big cities.
 So, once you know where you’d like to go, have a look at the helpful Traveline Scotland website.
 This will give you timetables, journey times and also the price.
 Using the bus is a great way of getting rid of your unwanted coins.
 But on many services like Stagecoach you can also use your contactless card or ApplePay to make life a bit easier!